-In the Czech Republic we drive on the right.
-Also, don’t forget that to drive a car in the Czech Republic you must be at least 18.
-Seat belts must be worn in front seats and rear seats where fitted.
+In the Czech Republic, we drive on the right.
+Also, don’t forget that to drive a car in the Czech Republic, you must be at least 18.
+Seat belts must be worn in front seats, and rear seats were fitted.
 Under 12s may not travel in the front seat.
 Most foreign driving licences are accepted; Australian and New Zealand drivers should obtain an International Driving Licence.

-If driving in the Czech Republic you must carry a first aid kit, a set of replacement bulbs, a spare tyre and red warning triangles.
+If driving in the Czech Republic, you must carry a first aid kit, a set of replacement bulbs, spare tyres, and red warning triangles.
 Safety belts must be worn both in and outside towns and villages.
-Speed limits are 130 kph on motorways, 90 kph on other roads and 50 kph in built-up areas (in towns and villages).
+Speed limits are 130 kph on motorways, 90 kph on other roads and 50 kph in built-up areas (towns and villages).
 Drive carefully.
 There are no four-way stop intersections as in the USA.
-When turning at junctions also be careful because, as you get a green light, pedestrians will also get a green man.
+When turning at junctions, also be careful because, as you get a green light, pedestrians will also get a green man.
 This sometimes results in drivers colliding.
-In the Czech Republic you have to give way to pedestrians crossing at a marked crossing place.
-If you want to use the motorways outside Prague you will need to pay a special tax.
-If you pay this you will receive a sticker for the car (can be bought at post offices; 15 days’ tax costs 200 CZK or 1 year 900 CZK).
-In the winter motor vehicles must have their lights on all day.
+In the Czech Republic, you have to give way to pedestrians crossing at a marked crossing place.
+If you want to use the motorways outside Prague, you will need to pay a special tax.
+If you pay this, you will receive a sticker for the car (can be bought at post offices; 15 days’ tax costs 200 CZK or 1 year 900 CZK).
+In the winter, motor vehicles must have their lights on all day.

 130kph (80mph) Minimum limit: 50kph (31 mph)

 Petrol (benzín) is sold in leaded form as special (91 octanes) and super (96 octanes).
 Unleaded petrol comes as natural (95 octanes) and super plus (98 octanes).
 Diesel (Nafta) is also available.
 It is difficult to find petrol stations in the city centre, and they are far apart, but some are open 24 hours.